 Estimated fiscal impacts of European Economic Area (EEA) migrants and of recent migrants are more positive than those of non-EEA and longer-established migrants

-The second, updated report estimated that during the years 1995-2011 the total fiscal impact of EEA migrants in the UK was about +£4.4 billion (an annual average of close to +£0.3 billion per year).
+Their main results estimated that during the years 1995-2011 the total fiscal impact of EEA migrants in the UK was about +£4.4 billion (an annual average of close to +£0.3 billion per year).

-It estimated net fiscal impacts of +£5 billion for recent migrants from the ten countries that joined the EU in 2004 (A10 countries), and +£15.3 billion for other recent EEA migrants (EU14 countries).
+It estimated net fiscal impacts of +£5 billion for recent immigrants from the ten countries that joined the EU in 2004 (A10 countries) and +£15.3 billion for other recent EEA migrants (EU14 countries).
 The study also found that while A10 migrants worked mostly in lower wage occupations, they were also more likely to be employed, offsetting the impact of their lower wages.

 Varying estimates of recent/non-recent and of EEA/non-EEA migrants

-Long-term fiscal impacts of immigration
+The long-term fiscal impacts of immigration

-Unlike the studies discussed above, the long-term estimates look at the fiscal impacts of at anticipated future migration flows, rather than migrants who are already in the country; they also implicitly account for the impacts of migrants' children once they enter the workforce.
-The OBR found that:
+Unlike the studies discussed above, the long-term estimates include the fiscal impact of anticipated future immigration flows, as well as that of immigrants who are already in the country; they also implicitly account for the impacts of immigrants' children once they enter the workforce.
+The Office for Budget Responsibility (OBR) found that:

 - It concluded that "higher migration could be seen as delaying some of the fiscal challenges of an ageing population rather than a way of resolving them permanently".

-Cross-country evidence on short term impacts
+Cross-country evidence on short-term impacts

 - The OECD country with the most positive fiscal impact from migration was Luxembourg (+2% of GDP), while the country with the most negative estimated fiscal impact from migration was Germany (-1% of GDP).

-- Migration Observatory's detailed analysis
+- Migration Observatory's detailed analysis.

 This briefing was written by Yvonni Markaki and Carlos Vargas-Silva in collaboration with Full Fact.
-Thanks to Robert Rowthorn for helpful comments and suggestions on an earlier version of this work.
+Thanks to Michael O'Connor and Robert Rowthorn for helpful comments and suggestions on an earlier version of this work.
 This work has been funded by the Nuffield Foundation but the content is the responsibility of the authors and of Full Fact, and not of the Nuffield Foundation.

 Isn't it nice to have the whole picture?

 We rely on your donations to continue and grow our factchecking efforts - to help us maintain our independence we need 1000 donors to give £10 a month.
-We are currently at 299 - please help Full Fact grow.
+We are currently at 351 - please help Full Fact grow.